 - facilitate engagement between schools and employers, and support schools to work directly with employers to place students into SWL placements

 - liaise with employers and maintain information on the online portal to ensure it is current and meaningful

 - identify local needs and industry priorities for appropriate SWL placements

 - source local SWL placements for difficult to place students

 - collaborate with schools and other service providers to provide young people with holistic, integrated support to assist them to engage, and re-engage, in education and training.

-LLENs in Victoria now have a commitment to fund (2016-2019), but with a Common Funding Agreement until 2017 only.
+LLENs in Victoria now have a commitment for funding for the period 2016-2019.
 The 2016-2017 period brought a significant shift in our contract focus with movement from Skills & Higher Education into Department of Education and Training-Vulnerable Children Unit.

 As you have seen, over the 15 year history of the BMLLEN, there has been an ever changing focus on specific contract deliverables, but one constant purpose of enhancing opportunities for young people to remain engaged in education, training or employment.